July 2

 Johnson Signs Landmark Civil Rights Act

-President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law in a televised White House ceremony, establishing sweeping federal prohibitions on discrimination in public life.
+President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law during a televised White House ceremony, prohibiting discrimination in public accommodations, employment, and federally funded programs.

 Summary